frankmcsherry/materialize/doc/developer/arrangements.md

 ## Caveats: Demand Analysis

-When users present queries and views to us, we can determine that some fields are not required.
+When users present queries and views to Materialize, we can determine that some fields are not required.
 We blank out any field that is not required.
 This can reduce the number of distinct `data` in an arrangement, which will reduce the size of the arrangement.

+For example, consider a query that joins together three relations and then reduces them using a few fields as a key.
+The key fields and any fields in the aggregation are important for correct execution.
+Any other fields can be removed, which reduces the memory requirement of the intermediate arrangement in the join.

 ## Caveats: Delta Joins

-In certain circumstances, we plan `Join` operators using a different pattern which avoids the intermediate arrangements.
+When possible, we plan `Join` operators using a different pattern which avoids any intermediate arrangements.
+This avoids the creation of any new arrangements, but it relies on the existence of many input arrangement.
-The alternate plan uses more arrangements, but the arrangements are more likely to be shareable with other queries.
+This alternate plan uses more arrangements in total, but the arrangements are more likely to be shareable with other queries.
-Informally, if all collections have arrangements by all of their primary and foreign keys, we can apply the Delta Join plan.
+Informally, if all input collections have arrangements by all of their primary keys and any foreign keys used, then we can apply the Delta Join plan.

 The plan removes the requirement that the intermediate results be arranged, but requires a separate dataflow for each input.
 For example, we would be able to write the following dataflow to handle changes to `In1`: